Fair Jobs the fairest employment agency in the Netherlands?

 Fair Jobs is an action research project on how the staffing industry works when it terms of mediating migrant workers.
 The project tests whether it is possible to do this fairly by putting the interests of temporary workers first.

-To this end, Klaas Burger (artistic director of the Academy for Visual Arts) and Francien Winsemius (FairWork, foundation dedicated to migrant workers in the Netherlands) will set up and operate their own cooperative employment agency.
+To this end, Klaas Burger and Francien Winsemius will set up and operate their own cooperative employment agency.
 All steps are recorded and published in words and images, providing insight into dilemmas and successes.
 The temporary workers are directly involved in the objectives of the temporary employment agency.
 We are inspired by Dutch initiatives such as Tony Chocolony and Fairphone.

 Principles